-his contemporaries, and indeed from anything found in dialogues standardly assigned to his early period, an approach that is mindful of the ways in which political institutions and cultural products like poetry and music can affect our perceptions.9 Closing the gap between the good life and the just life, he sees, requires closing the gap between psychology and politics, and it's thanks mostly to Adeimantus' contribution that Socrates works out this argument.
+products like poetry and music can affect our perceptions.
+Closing the gap between the good life and the just life, he sees, requires closing the gap between psychology and politics, and it's thanks mostly to Adeimantus' contribution that Socrates works out this argument.

 Plato's interest in processes of enculturation in psychic formation has of course not been lost on scholars.
-Apart from Burnyeat, I aim to build here on the work of Jonathan Lear on this topic, who finds in the dialogue "a dynamic account of the psychological transactions between inside and outside a person's psyche, between a person's inner life and his cultural environment, between intrapsychic and interpsychic relations."10 On my reading, it is precisely the interconnectedness of psyche and polis that Socrates must address in response to Adeimantus.
+Apart from Burnyeat, I aim to build here on the work of Jonathan Lear on this topic. who finds in the dialogue "a dynamic account of the psychological transactions between inside and outside a person's psyche, between a person's inner life and his cultural environment, between intrapsychic and interpsychic relations."10 On my reading, it is precisely the interconnectedness of psyche and polis that Socrates must address in response to Adeimantus.
 But Lear takes Plato to draw a conclusion from this interplay between the inner and the outer that I reject.
 On his reading, all poetry and poetic imitation represent a threat to harmonious relations within (and between) soul and city.11 I will argue, by contrast, that Socrates' answer to Adeimantus' challenge shows a deep regard for the transformative power of poetic devices compared with discursive reasoning.
 Whatever the guarrel between philosophy and poetry according to Plato, it remains at heart a lover's guarrel (see 607b3-608a2, 595b9-10).
-Rather than dismissing all poetry.
-Socrates' response to Adeimantus in fact makes considerable room for mythopoetic image-making in the service of philosophical understanding.
-My argument in this paper has an affinity, therefore, with recent scholarship that takes seriously Plato's use of figurative methods in his dialogues.12
+Rather than dismissing all poetry, Socrates' response to Adeimantus in fact makes considerable room for mythopoetic image-making in the service of philosophical understanding.
+My argument in this paper thus corresponds with important recent scholarship that attends closely to Plato's use of figurative methods in his dialogues.
+12

 But we're getting ahead of ourselves.
 To appreciate the significance of Adeimantus' challenge, we first need to juxtapose it with the challenge of his brother.
-Glaucon opens Book 2 by observing how starkly Socrates' conception of justice differs from the thoughts of most people ($\tau o\hat{\varsigma} \pi o\lambda \lambda o\hat{\varsigma}$, 358a4).
-Picking up the argument following Thrasymachus' withdrawal in Book 1, Glaucon makes a case for the majority view that one should act justly merely "for the sake of the rewards and popularity that are due to a good reputation ($\epsilon \dot{\upsilon} \delta \sigma \kappa \mu \dot{\eta} \sigma \epsilon \omega \nu$)" (358a5), and that justice by itself has no benefit for us but "should be avoided because of itself ($\delta \iota' \alpha \dot{\upsilon} \tau \dot{\sigma}$) as something burdensome" (358a6).
-Socrates, by contrast, regards justice as an intrinsic good: whatever reputation one may enjoy from being seen as just, he believes that justice is its own reward.
-Even if our actions go unrecognized, each of us has reason to act justly according to this view, since justice benefits us all by itself.
-Glaucon is unconvinced.
-He wants a better argument from Socrates:
+Glaucon opens Book 2 by observing how starkly Socrates' conception of justice differs from the thoughts of most people $(\tau o i \varsigma \pi o \lambda \lambda o i \varsigma, 358a4)$.
+Picking up the argument following Thrasymachus' withdrawal in Book 1, Glaucon makes a case for the majority view that one should act justly merely "for the sake of the rewards and popularity that are due to a good reputation $(\epsilon \dot{u} \delta o \kappa \iota \mu \dot{\eta} \sigma \epsilon \omega v)$ " (358a5), and that justice by itself has no benefit for us but "should be avoided because of itself $(\delta \iota' \alpha \dot{u} \tau \dot{o})$ as something burdensome" (358a6).
+Socrates, by contrast, regards justice as an intrinsic good: whatever reputation one may enjoy from being seen as just, he believes that justice is its own